Joc Pederson Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 5.01 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals' 4.97 team ERA ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to allow 139 total home runs at a rate of 1.4 per game (third-most in baseball).
+- Nationals pitchers combine to surrender the third-most home runs in baseball (139 total, 1.4 per game).

-- In his most recent outing on Sunday against the St. Louis Cardinals, the righty threw five innings, giving up four earned runs while surrendering 10 hits.
+- In his last appearance on Tuesday, the lefty tossed 6 1/3 innings against the Chicago Cubs, giving up five earned runs while surrendering six hits.

+- The 24-year-old has a 4.59 ERA and 10.7 strikeouts per nine innings in 19 games this season, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.